RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

-          [user@login-x:~]$ squeue -o "%i %u %j %C %T %L %R" -p standard -t PD -u panteater JOBID       USER NAME CPUS   STATE     TIME_LEFT  NODELIST(REASON) 66961 panteater tst1  16  PENDING    3-00:00:00 (AssocGrpCPUMinutesLimit) 66962 panteater tst2  16  PENDING    3-00:00:00 (AssocGrpCPUMinutesLimit)
+          [user@login-x:~]$ squeue -o "%i %u %j %C %T %L %R" -p standard -t PD -u panteater JOBID       USER NAME CPUS   STATE     TIME_LEFT  NODELIST(REASON) 66961 panteater tst1  16  PENDING    3-00:00:00 (AssocGrpBillingMinutes) 66962 panteater tst2  16  PENDING    3-00:00:00 (AssocGrpBillingMinutes)

        Each jobs asks for 16 CPUs to run for 3 days which is :math:`16 * 24 * 3 = 1152` core-hours, and it is more than `942` hours in the account balance.

-    .. attention:: These jobs will never be scheduled to run and need to be canceled
+    .. attention:: These two jobs will never be scheduled to run and need to be canceled

   **Job in LAB account**
     .. important:: A lab account has a combined single balance limit for all members of the lab.

     Check your jobs status